keithbuhler/keithbuhler.github.io/slideshows/business14integrity.md

 How can an organization or corporation (a group), rather than merely individuals in that organization, have integrity?

-</section><section data-background="https://upload.wikimedia.org/wikipedia/commons/thumb/0/00/Burne-Jones_Last_Sleep_of_Arthur_in_Avalon_v2.jpg/500px-Burne-Jones_Last_Sleep_of_Arthur_in_Avalon_v2.jpg" data-markdown>
+</section><section data-markdown>

 ### Thesis

-Although it may seem that _corporate_ integrity is the same as personal integrity (e.g., faithfulness to one's principles), an organization is ethical, or has integrity, when it has a "a certain sort of moral climate" (701) constituted by shared norms of altruism and fairness as well as clear procedures for resolving moral wrongs.
+Although it may seem that _corporate_ integrity is the same as personal integrity (e.g., faithfulness to one's principles), an organization is ethical, or has integrity, when it has a "a certain sort of moral climate" -- that is, when it is _a cooperative social union of people with a shared moral purpose and shared norms of fairness._

 </section><section data-markdown>